RobJansen62/RGB-LED-Strip-Controller/hardware/README.txt

-This folder contains the schematic diagram of the RCB LED Strip Controller The schematic diagram is made with KiCAD 8.0.
+This folder contains the schematic diagram of the RGB LED Strip Controller The schematic diagram is made with KiCAD 8.0.